 We are authorized to issue up to 10,000,000 shares of preferred stock.
-As of January 2, 2020, we had 852,660 shares of Series A Term Preferred Stock outstanding.
-See "Description of our Capital Stock - Preferred Stock - Series A Term Preferred Stock" for a description of our outstanding preferred stock.
+As of January 8, 2021, we had 972,660 shares of preferred stock outstanding, consisting of 852,660 shares of Series A Term Preferred Stock and 120,000 shares of Series B Term Preferred Stock.
+See "Description of our Capital Stock - Preferred Stock" for a description of our outstanding preferred stock.
 We may issue additional preferred stock from time to time in one or more series without stockholder approval.
 Prior to issuance of shares of each series, our Board is required by Delaware law and by our Amended and Restated Certificate of Incorporation to set the terms, preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, qualifications and terms or conditions of redemption for each series.
 Thus, the Board could authorize the issuance of shares of preferred stock with terms and conditions that could have the effect of delaying, deferring or preventing a transaction or a change in control that might involve a premium price for holders of our common stock or otherwise be in their best interest.
 You should note, however, that any such an issuance must adhere to the requirements of the 1940 Act, Delaware law and any other limitations imposed by law.